Jacky3003/ontario-traffic-analysis/README.md

 $ make all
 ```

-The program can be cleaned and re-compiled as shown below:
+The program can be cleaned and re-compiled as shown below (note that cleaning will also delete the results file that is created by the program):
 ```bash
 $ make clean
 $ make all